dmnd/dedent/README.md

 `;
 ```

-For more context, see [https://github.com/dmnd/dedent/issues/63](🚀 Feature: Add an option to disable special character escaping).
+For more context, see [🚀 Feature: Add an option to disable special character escaping](https://github.com/dmnd/dedent/issues/63).

 ## License